 Grasshopper Vaporizer Review Video [4K] ~12:24

 The first thing that blew me away when I got my Grasshopper was how fast the unit heats up.
 Literally seconds after clicking the button the unit was showing a blue LED indicating it was ready to go.
 No other battery powered vaporizer will get a session in as quick as the Grasshopper can.
 The next thing you will notice is that it has a spinning dial on the back end that allows you to fully adjust the temperature from 130 °C – 210 °C (266 °F – 410 °F).

 It’s very sleek, slim and carries a bit of weight “for a pen”.
 As for a vape… it’s one of the lightest portable vaporizers currently on the market.
-I recently weighed the Pax, Pax 2 and Grasshopper to find the Grasshopper (65g) was roughly 30 grams lighter than the brand new Pax 3 which came was next in line (95g).
+I recently weighed my other light portable vapes and to find the Grasshopper (65g) was roughly 30 grams lighter than the brand new Pax 3 which came was next in line (95g).

 Grasshopper Vaporizer Review

 When you have the grasshopper in your hands you will really notice the quality and craftsmanship of the unit, it just feels really nice, the clicker feels great, and everything threads nicely.
 You can order the Grasshopper directly from Hopper Labs for $200 for the Stainless Steel version.

 Or you can pick up the Titanium Grasshopper for $250.
 Both units come with a lifetime warranty.

 Size, Weight & Portability (SS vs TI)

 The Grasshopper is one of the smallest and most concealable vapes currently on the market.
 It directly mimics the look of a pen and the clip makes it easy to keep in your jean/short pockets or in the front pocket of your shirt.
 The exact dimensions are The Grasshopper is about 5.60” in length and 0.55” diameter.